Meatballs, Mashed Potatoes, and Homemade Gravy make a fantastic freezer-friendly meal! These recipes will please your whole family.

 The gravy is the best part out of all this!
 While my husband is not a gravy fan, I’m proud to have raised enough gravy fans among my six kids to justify making large vats of gravy.
 It’s so simple, and really pulls together the meatballs and mashed potatoes.

-- 1 teaspoon dried thyme or dill weed
+- 1 tsp dried thyme or dry dill if you prefer

 - In medium saucepan, melt butter.
 Sauté onion until clear.
 Whisk in flour and cook until bubbly.
 Whisk in broth.
 Bring to a boil.
 Reduce heat and simmer until thickened.